• Skip to primary navigation

 In short, it's a dried chicken soup flavour enhancer and thickener.
 Many Jamaicans and other Caribbean islands depend on this mixture to finalise their soup.

 My family would also use this to finish off our soup and the soup would be full of flavour, texture with a unique colour to it.
-I must admit no Jamaican chicken soup would be the same without adding this.

 However, as I got older I began to be more conscious of certain ingredients and how my body would respond to them.
-After reading the ingredients list of cock soup I knew it would be more beneficial to make my own.

 Why you need this key ingredient